bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 0: Yeah, I don't think there's anything new.
 I think we finished implementing a quiescence and master stuff — like one that we haven't tested cross compatibility with CLN yet.
 We're finalizing the last bits of splicing before we do those compatibility tests.
 I don't think there's anything new in the PR at least.

 Speaker 1: The only interesting thing is that the feature bit changed.
-So. we kind of decided, [Redacted] pinged me after we released RC1 with a really good idea that we shouldn't use the final feature bit until it's spec final.
+So. we kind of decided, [redacted] pinged me after we released RC1 with a really good idea that we shouldn't use the final feature bit until it's spec final.
 So, we've added a 100.
 So, instead of 63, we're using 163 just as a rough convention to go.
 That way, if nothing changes and we spec final it and it gets a real feature bit, you can just advertise both in transition.
 But if something changes, you don't end up with someone shipping the final one, and they're getting these weird interop errors, because: Oh, no, we're running our experimental version, whatever.
 So, it's kind of a cute convention just to add 100 for things that are in progress, especially if you're deploying them.
 To add 100, so that we've got this, you're not going to break people who implement the final one: I wonder why the fuck nothing works.
 So, we've just temporarily flipped to bit 163.
 If people turn that on for a current release, and I think there's probably a good convention for anything like this, where the spec is not completely final, that just add 100.
 Because we had this problem with dual funding where we broke it multiple times.
 Then, if someone implemented final dual funding, they would get really confused because it would try to negotiate with old nodes.

 Speaker 2: Yeah.
 That makes sense.
 Like staging.

 Speaker 0: We have a lot of bugs on our node.
 When we started activating the opening feature bit and having a lot of old CLN node connecting and saying that another feature bit was required, whereas it was not, and we would break the connection with a lot of old CLN nodes.